 Du Bois lived in the two-story white shingle home with a detached garage from 1939 until the death of his first wife, Nina, in 1950.
 They moved to Baltimore to be closer to their daughter, Yolande, a city school teacher.
 While living in Baltimore, Du Bois wrote Dusk of Dawn (1940), Color and Democracy (1945), and The World and Africa (1947).
 During this period Dr. Du Bois also maintained a home in New York City.

 Du Bois continued his political activism through the Pan-African, anti-colonial, and peace movements.
 Although not a member of the Communist Party at the time, he had socialist ideals, and worked with organizations and individuals connected to it.
 This resulted in punitive measures by the U.S. Departments of Justice and State, which revoked his passport from 1952 until 1958.
 Increasingly disillusioned with the United States, he moved to Ghana to work on the Encyclopedia Africana.
 He officially joined the Communist Party in 1961.
 Du Bois died in 1963, at the age of 95, in Ghana.
 His daughter, Yolande Du Bois Williams taught in Baltimore City Public Schools, including Paul Laurence Dunbar and Booker T. Washington High Schools, for forty years.
 When she died in 1961, her funeral was held at Morgan Christian Center at Morgan College, just blocks away from her parents’ former home on Montebello Terrace.

-The research and writing of this article was funded by two grants: one from the Maryland Heritage Areas Program and one from the Baltimore National Heritage Area.
+The research and writing of this article was funded by two grants: one from the Maryland Heritage Areas Authority and one from the Baltimore National Heritage Area.